Reinforcement Learning via Self-Distillation: SDPO: Self-Distillation Policy Optimization

 \subsection{Comparison to RLVR}

 Note that the SDPO gradient is a (negated) logit-level policy gradient where the advantages are estimated using the self-teacher.\smash{\footnotemark} We can therefore reuse standard RLVR implementations and simply swap out the advantages.
-Let $y_i$ be the $i$-th rollout from a rollout group of size $G$ for question $x$, then we have: The GRPO advantages are zero on any non-generated token and constant within a rollout~$y_i$.\smash{\footnotemark} In contrast, the SDPO advantages are zero only for tokens where student and teacher perfectly agree.
+Let $y_i$ be the $i$-th rollout from a rollout group of size $G$ for question $x$, then comparing GRPO and SDPO we have: The GRPO advantages are applied only to the sampled token $y_{i,t}$ and are constant within a rollout~$y_i$.\smash{\footnotemark} In contrast, the SDPO advantages are zero only for tokens where student and teacher perfectly agree.
 The SDPO advantage is positive for tokens which are more likely under the teacher while being negative for tokens which are less likely under the teacher.
 Thus, SDPO can be seen as a direct extension of standard RLVR methods in two ways: \begin{enumerate} \item from 1-bit feedback to \emph{allowing arbitrary sequences of tokens as feedback}, and \item leveraging this rich feedback to \emph{estimate dense logit-level advantages}. \end{enumerate} This tight connection to RLVR methods also enables a straightforward extension of the SDPO gradient from~\cref{eq:sdpo_gradient} to off-policy data via PPO-style clipped importance sampling~\citep{schulman2017proximal}, see \cref{sec:off_policy}.